Azure-Samples/ms-identity-docs-code-python/src/protect-function-app/README.md

 | **Platform type**              | _None_                                                               | No redirect URI required; don't select a platform.                              |
 | **Scopes defined by this API** | **Scope name**: `Greeting.Read`<br/>**Who can consent?**: **Admins and users**<br/>**Admin consent display name**: `Read API Greetings`<br/>**Admin consent description**: `Allows the user to see greetings from the API.`<br/>**User consent display name**: `Read API Greetings`<br/>**User consent description**: `Allows you to see greetings from the API.`<br/>**State**: **Enabled** | Required scope for this sample. |

-> :information_source: **Bold text** in the table matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box in the Azure portal.
+> :information_source: **Bold text** in the table matches (or is similar to) a UI element in the Microsoft Entra admin center, while `code formatting` indicates a value you enter into a text box in the Microsoft Entra admin center.

 ### 2. Enable Function app authentication

-Next, complete the steps in [Enable Azure Active Directory in your App Service app](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aad?toc=/azure/azure-functions/toc.json#-enable-azure-active-directory-in-your-app-service-app) to add Azure Active Directory as an identity provider for your API.
+Next, complete the steps in [Configure your App Service or Azure Functions app to use Microsoft Entra sign-in](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad?toc=/azure/azure-functions/toc.json#-enable-azure-active-directory-in-your-app-service-app) to add Microsoft Entra ID as an identity provider for your API.

 Use these settings in your identity provider configuration.